Lawrence Valin receives the Gan Foundation Award

 Published

-For over 35 years, the Gan Foundation for Cinema, an essential patron of French cinema renowned as a mark of quality, awards each year four debut or second fiction feature films selected on their scripts.
-This year, “Little Jaffna“, the debut feature film by Lawrence Valin and produced by Ex Nihilo and Mean Streets, is one of the recipients.
+For over 35 years, the Gan Foundation for Cinema, a key patron of French cinema recognized as a label of quality, awards each year four debut or second fiction feature films based on their screenplay.
+This year, “Little Jaffna“, the debut feature film by Lawrence Valin and produced by Ex Nihilo and Mean Streets, is one of them.

-Developed within Le Groupe Ouest during the Annual Selection in 2018, “Little Jaffna” immerses us in Paris in 2008, at the heart of a Tamil independence organization, following the journey of Michael Beaulieu.
-This young cop from the streets is designated by the DCRI (French central intelligence directorate) to infiltrate this milieu in order to take down one of its major financiers.
-However, as he delves into this community, Michael gradually finds himself identifying with those he is supposed to destroy.
+Developed within Le Groupe Ouest as part of the Annual Selection in 2018, “Little Jaffna” takes us into Paris in 2008, at the heart of a Tamil independence organization, following the journey of Michael Beaulieu.
+This young cop from the streets is assigned by the DCRI (French central intelligence directorate) to infiltrate this milieu in order to take down one of its major financiers.
+As he delves deeper into this community, Michael gradually finds himself identifying with those he is supposed to destroy.

 Lawrence Valin took part in the Annual Selection alongside co-writers Malysone Bovorasmy and Marlène Poste.